usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 See the [Metaschema project site](https://pages.nist.gov/metaschema) for more information.

+## Note for OSCAL users

+While the intent of this project is to support OSCAL\* formats fully, and OSCAL will be an important testbed for these applications, the OSCAL Metaschema modules given in the current version (1.1.1) do *not* process flawlessly (as of the beta-version Inspector Generator) to produce a viable InspectorXSLT rules checker, without patching.

+See [the tracking issue](https://github.com/usnistgov/metaschema-xslt/issues/91) for any updates, with possible mitigations for those interested.

+\* OSCAL is the [Open Security Controls Assessment Language](https://pages.nist.gov/OSCAL/), a family of schemas describing documentary formats in Systems Security - Catalogs, Profiles (baselines or overlays), System Security Plans (SSP), Security Assessment Plans (SAP) and Reports (SAR), and others.

 ## Project purposes

 While this project offers a tool that may be useful (for data validation) its ultimate focus is not the data validation as such, but to demonstrate principles of verifiable and trustworthy data validation.